-- Accessibility – the model is simple, concise, easily understood, and can be applied by every member of an organization – regardless of whether they are a frontline worker or CEO.
+The model is simple, concise, easily understood, and can be applied by every member of an organization – regardless of whether they are a frontline worker or CEO.

-- Versatility – the model can be used to assess or analyze a leader, group, or company.
 It can also be incorporated into project and product management.

-- Accuracy – practitioners of the PAEI model note that it encapsulates an accurate representation of how leaders function or behave in the workplace.
+Practitioners of the PAEI model note that it encapsulates an accurate representation of how leaders function or behave in the workplace.

 - The PAEI model is a framework defining four management roles that perform key functions within an organization.
 It was developed by business consultant Dr. Ichak Adizes in the 1970s.